NVRC: Neural Video Representation Compression: Appendix

 which align with both the commonly used PSNR-YUV (6:1:1) and MS-SSIM (Y) metrics.
 While we did not thoroughly study the weighting between two terms, we found that this ratio offers both a good PSNR and MS-SSIM performance.

-The learning rates in Stage 1 and Stage 2 are 2e-3 and 1e-4, where the cosine decay is applied for scaling the learning rate with a minimum learning rate of 1e-4 and 1e-5, respectively.
+The learning rates in Stage 1 and Stage 2 are 2e-3 (or 1e-3 for rare case which the training is less stable) and 1e-4, where the cosine decay is applied for scaling the learning rate with a minimum learning rate of 1e-4 and 1e-5, respectively.
 The norm clipping with 1.0 is applied.
 L2 regularization of 1e-6 is applied to improve the numerical stability, as we observe that the norm of weight could grow too large in some cases.
 The magnitude of L2 regularization linearly decays in the first stage and is not applied in the second stage, to avoid under-fitting.
 For the soft-rounding and the Kumaraswamy noise \cite{kim2023c3} in Stage 1, the temperatures and the noise scale ratio scale from 0.5 to 0.3 and 2.0 to 1.0, respectively.
 For Quant-Noise \cite{fan2020training} in Stage 2, the noise ratio scales from 0.5 to 1.0.
 Note that we follow \cite{kwan2023hinerv}, where rounding, instead of the straight-through estimator (STE) \cite{bengio13estimating}, is applied to the quantized variables. $R$ is optimized once for every 8 steps of $D$.

+For the conventional codecs, we used a QP range of 16–44 for x265 \cite{x265} and 16–36 for HM \cite{hm} and VTM \cite{vtm}, with QP values selected at intervals of 4.
 The results for HiNeRV \cite{kwan2023hinerv} and HNeRV-Boost \cite{zhang2024boosting} are obtained by training with their provided implementations, with the original configurations.
-The results of C3 \cite{kim2023c3} in the UVG dataset is obtained from the original paper.